eroc123/obsidian-notes/Computer Science/Units/6 - Security, privacy and data integrity.md

 risks posed by threats
 - Describe security methods designed to protect the security of data
-	- Including encryption, access rights
+	-  Including encryption]], access rights